Ben Weingart (1888-1980)

 Ben Weingart’s life began in poverty, but when he died in December 1980, his Southern California real estate holdings were comprised mostly of hotels, shopping centers and apartment buildings worth many millions of dollars.
 He probably was best known as the man who led the multimillion-dollar venture that created a new town, the City of Lakewood, on what previously were sugar-beet and bean fields.

-With savings from his job and acquired financial assistance, Weingart purchased not only the laundry, but also many of the hotels to which he once delivered laundry.
+With savings from his job and acquired financial assistance, Ben purchased not only the laundry, but also many of the hotels to which he once delivered laundry.

-The life of Ben Weingart epitomizes the entrepreneurial spirit that characterized much of the early growth of the American free enterprise system.
+Ben’s life epitomizes the entrepreneurial spirit that characterized much of the early growth of the American free enterprise system.
 He was highly intelligent, motivated man of innovative ideas, exceptional foresight and an unusual ability to develop his ideas and plans into reality.
 His friends and business associates remember him for his delightful sense of humor, his loyalty, integrity and shrewd business judgment.